SuyashLakhotia/NTUOSS-Bootstrap4Workshop/README.md

 ## Task 4 - Images

 Let's go ahead and add a photo of ourself to the website.
 The first thing to do is to actually copy the image file and place it under a new directory `img/` and rename the file to `avatar.jpg`.
 If your image is a different format or in another directory, make sure to change the `src` attribute accordingly.

+> **PROTIP**<br>Understanding the difference between relative and absolute file paths is very important when referencing external files.
+A *relative file path*, as per the example provided, references the location of a file with respect to the current directory (where our `index.html` resides) while an *absolute file path in all respects* on the other hand references the location of a file with respect to the root directory of your system if running on localhost (ex. `src="/usr/xx/yy/kitten.png"`) or together with the complete url (ex. `src="http://www.foo.com/img/kitten.png"`)

 Once we've copied the image, we can place it in a row right after the jumbotron: